ExpertDev313/database/README.md

-# ExpertDev313 Database Library, a query builder and professional dbms
+# ExpertDev313 Database, a professional DBMS

 Created by <a href="https://t.me/OctalDev" target="_blank" rel="noopener">Octal Developer</a>